greatoyster/DailySchedule/README.md

 Today I planed do a revision on Rust programming language.

-Luckily, the material I have learned by myself before, and I write a summary of those books.
+Luckily, the material I have learned by myself before, and I wrote a summary of those books.
 You can refer to them [Rust Summary](https://greatoyster.github.io/2020/02/01/Rust%E5%85%A5%E9%97%A8%E8%AF%AD%E6%B3%95%E5%BD%92%E7%BA%B3/#more)

-And there are some small exercises in rustlings, as requested, I also intergate them in this repo folder `./rustlings`.
+And there are some small exercises in rustlings, as requested, I also integrated them in this repo folder `./rustlings`.

 It seems some error while installation, I have to run  `rustup update`.